ArthurGareginyan/best-preloader/readme.txt

 == Changelog ==

+= 4.44 - Mar 8, 2021 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.7.
+* Maintenance: Processing of options has been improved.
+Direct retrieving of options from the database is replaced by the "_options" callback.
+The "options.php" file with the "_options" function added.

 = 4.43 - Feb 14, 2021 =
 * Enhancement: On the plugin settings page, the "Live preview" section has been redesigned and rewritten for better usability.